The Sustainable Development Goals

 1. No poverty

-We primarily tackle poverty in the UK through ensure our operations, recruitment and community engagement programmes.
+We primarily tackle poverty in the UK through our recruitment, community engagement programmes and operations.

-• As set out under Goal 10, we’ve been working with business, Whitehall and the third sector to encourage the development of new solutions to try to tackle the Poverty Premium, with a particular focus on the energy markets and financial services.
-And, our five point social mobility action plan aims to new to give young people from disadvantaged backgrounds the opportunity to develop skills for a successful future and to access careers in business.
+• Our social mobility action plan aims to give young people from disadvantaged backgrounds the opportunity to develop skills for a successful future and to access careers in business.
 (Target 1.4)

-• Our international development work for clients, such as our support to DFID’s Impact Programme, makes a contribution to eradicating poverty in developing countries.
+• Our international development work for clients, such as our support to the UK Foreign, Commonwealth & Development Office, contributes toward eradicating poverty by focusing on girls education and women’s economic empowerment in developing countries.
 (Target 1.1, 1.4)

 2. Zero hunger